marcgg/marcgg.github.com/_posts/2015-08-27-deadlines-estimates-software-startup.md

 Let's take a few minutes to see why this is happening and what we can do to work more effectively together.
 It's a long article, so I summarised the various points in the tl;dr section below.

-_Note that this article is aimed at startups and teams smaller tant 50 people.
-I'll also be assuming good faith, meaning that all people involved just want to project to succeed and are not just mean spirited or blatantly incompetent.
+_Note that this article is aimed at startups and teams smaller than 50 people.
+I'll also be assuming good faith, meaning that all people involved just want the project to succeed and are not just mean spirited or blatantly incompetent.
 If you have toxic people within your team, that's another subject._

 ### tl;dr;

-**It's perfectly fine to work with deadlines and estimates**: they are not contraptions to alienate developers and cause everyone stress.
+** It's perfectly fine to work with deadlines and estimates**: they are not contraptions to alienate developers and cause everyone stress.
 As a matter of fact, if you're a developer you probably already do estimates for yourself.
 However, they need to be handled correctly by every person in the team to be effective instead of toxic.

 ** Estimates are just a way to communicate** the difficulty and duration of a task inside and outside a team.
 You don't need to do it all the time, and they do not commit the developer to anything.
 An estimate is absolutely not a deadline.

 ** Real deadlines are real life date constraints** applied to the project.
 They simply appear and the team needs to deal with it.
 Companies should strive to remove them altogether from their path, but sometimes it's impossible to do so because of external factors (competition, vendors, states, laws...).
 If a company is constantly under external deadlines, there might be a larger problem at work.

-** We should acknowledge that there are fake deadlines **.
+** We should acknowledge that there are fake deadlines**.
 They are the reason everyone is so annoyed at the very concept of deadlines and estimates.
 These artificial dates bring no value to the project and produce stress while reducing quality.

 ## Why Is This Happening?